genoma/vim-g/README.md

 Vim custom configuration built for interface web designers, with a small but functional set of plugins.

+_This is basically a backup of my own Vim configuration, you can use it, fork it, modify to your own tastes._

 The aim of this Vim setup is to be as functional as possible, using the built-in Vim plugin **netrw**.

 # INFORMATIONS